×

-70 English Words of Spanish Origin: The Complete Guide
+70 English Words of Spanish Origin

+The English language is drawn to the Spanish language.
 Many English-language words come directly from the Spanish language—and I’m not just talking about the ones you find on the menu at your local Mexican or quasi-Mexican restaurant.

-From “canyon” to “alligator,” you’ll be surprised by just how much the Spanish language has influenced English!
+From “canyon” to “alligator,” you’ll be surprised by just how much the Spanish language has influenced English.

 US Location Names